-Arrive in Reykjavik, the world's most northern capital city, where you'll pick up your car at the airport, and start your self-drive experience.
-Depending on your arrival time in Iceland, visit the renowned Blue Lagoon and relax in the geothermal water, before heading on to Hveragerdi, a charming village on the Reykjanes Peninsula known for its dramatic volcanic landscapes and hot spring-heated greenhouses.
+Arrive at Keflavik Airport, where you'll pick up your car to begin your self-drive experience.
+Depending on your arrival time in Iceland, perhaps visit the renowned Blue Lagoon and relax in the geothermal water, before heading on to Hveragerdi, a charming village on the Reykjanes Peninsula known for its dramatic volcanic landscapes and hot spring-heated greenhouses.

 Reykjavik - Stykkisholmur

 Leave Reykjavik and travel along the western coast towards the Snaefellsnes peninsula.
 En route, pass the perfectly formed Eldborg crater, which looks like a moonscape.
 Explore the extraordinary variety of natural wonders along the peninsula, from the rich birdlife at Arnarstapi sea cliffs to pleasant hiking along the shiny pebble beach at Djupalonssandur.
 Throughout the day, glimpse views of Snaefellsjokull glacier, the icy cone-shaped peak that covers a dormant volcano that last erupted in 250 AD.